 1. Interlocked or Overlapping

-When the sun and moon are intertwined or overlapping, the design suggests intense unity, inseparability, and deep spiritual connection.
+When the sun and moon are intertwined or overlapping, the design suggests intense unity, inseparability, and deep spiritual connection, symbolizing two opposing powers in a single motif.

 2. Opposite Placement